WARNING • INSURANCE VERIFICATION

 3. In‑house Databases & Consular Sharing

 Embassies maintain internal databases of known fake policy numbers and fraudulent document templates.
-If you submit a certificate that matches a known fake, you'll be flagged immediately.
-Additionally, many countries share fraud data through consular networks (e.g., Schengen's VIS system), meaning a fake insurance attempt in one country can affect your applications everywhere.
+Additionally, many countries share fraud data through consular networks, meaning a fake insurance attempt in one country can affect your applications everywhere.

 Real vs. Fake Insurance: How to Tell the Difference